-Number Name Description Note that if the event can be configured with a response parameter, the response parameter's setting will apply to the simulation.
+Number Name Description Note that if the event can be configured with a response parameter, the response parameter's setting applies to the simulation.
 10 Highest Response The event selected with parameter No. 1402 is activated with its highest event response.
-Note that if the event can be configured with a response parameter, the response parameter's setting will apply to the simulation.
+Note that if the event can be configured with a response parameter, the response parameter's setting applies to the simulation.